-Labiaplasty changes the appearance of the labia, relieving irritation and restoring self-confidence.
+Labiaplasty (labial reduction surgery) changes the appearance of the labia, relieving irritation and reducing their size.

 Many women suffer from oversized or asymmetrical inner labia (labia minora), the folds of skin or inner lips surrounding the entrance to the vagina.
-Elongated inner labia which extend past the outer vaginal lips (labia majora) are often a source of sexual embarrassment as well as causing discomfort when wearing bathing suits or other revealing or tight fitting clothing.
+Elongated inner labia which extend past the outer vaginal lips (labia majora) can cause discomfort when wearing bathing suits or other revealing or tight fitting clothing.

-Dr Cope performs the surgery as a day-surgery procedure, with return to work in 7-10 days and return to sexual activity in a month*.
+Dr Cope performs the surgery as a day-surgery procedure, with return to work in 7-10 days and return to sexual activity in 3 weeks*.

 Frequently Asked Questions

 The cost of labiaplasty varies from patient to patient.
 A number of factors can affect the total costs of the procedure, such as:

 This will depend on the experience and expertise of your surgeon.

 More complex surgical techniques tend to cost more.

 This will also depend on the experience and expertise of the anaesthetist.
 Depending on the anaesthetist, he or she may charge by the hour or procedure.

 You may need to pay more if you need to stay overnight in the hospital (usually about $350 to $400 extra).
 Depending on your condition, you may be able to go home the day of your surgery.